 In this blog, we’ll look closer at the metal stocks in India and what makes them a worthy investment.

-What are metal stocks in India?
+What are Metal Stocks in India?

-Metal stocks refer to the stocks of companies involved in the exploration, production, processing or distribution of metals such as steel, aluminium, copper, zinc, and others.
+Metal stocks refer to the stocks of companies involved in the exploration, production, processing or distribution of metals such as steel, aluminum, copper, zinc, and others.
 In India, several metal sector stocks are listed on major stock exchanges- the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).

 What is the Nifty Metal Index?